 - slip or lose your footing

-- jump, run, or throw
+- throw something

 - lift something heavy

-- lift in an awkward position
+- lift something while in you’re in an awkward position

 - sports like rowing, tennis, golf, or baseball